-23The PMIx\server\deregister\nspaceAPI will delete all client information for that24namespace.
-The PMIx server library will automatically perform that operation upon disconnect of25all local clients.
-This API is therefore intended primarily for use in exception cases, but can be26called in non-exception cases if desired.
-Note that the library must not invoke the callback function27prior to returning from the API.
+12 The PMIx\server\deregister\nspace API will delete all client information for that 13 namespace.
+The PMIx server library will automatically perform that operation upon disconnect of 14 all local clients.
+This API is therefore intended primarily for use in exception cases, but can be 15 called in non-exception cases if desired.
+Note that the library must not invoke the callback function 16 prior to returning from the API.

-1 11.1.7 PMIx\server\setup\fork
+17 11.1.7 PMIx\server\setup\fork

-2 Summary

-3 Setup the environment of a child process to be forked by the host.
+18 Summary 19 Setup the environment of a child process to be forked by the host.
+20 PMIx v1.0 Format C 21 22 23 pmix_status_t PMIx_server_setup_fork(const pmix_proc_t proc, 24 25 26 27 IN proc pmix_proc_t structure (handle) IN env Environment array (array of strings) 28 Returns PMIX_SUCCESS or a negative value corresponding to a PMIx error constant.

-4 Format

-PMIx v1.
-0 C

-5 pmix_status_t

-6 - PMIx_server_setup_fork(const pmix_proc_t proc,

-7 char env)

-• C

-8 IN proc

-9 pmix_proc_t structure (handle)

-10 IN env

-11 Environment array (array of strings)

-12 Returns PMIX_SUCCESS or a negative value corresponding to a PMIx error constant.

-13 Description

-14 Setup the environment of a child process to be forked by the host so it can correctly interact with

-15 the PMIx server.

-Advice to PMIx server hosts -----------------------------------

-16 Host environments are required to execute this operation prior to starting the client process.

-17 The PMIx client needs some setup information so it can properly connect back to the server.
-This

-18 function will set appropriate environmental variables for this purpose, and will also provide any

-19 environmental variables that were specified in the launch command (e.g., via PMIx_Spawn ) plus

-20 other values (e.g., variables required to properly initialize the client's fabric library).
+1 Description 2 3 Setup the environment of a child process to be forked by the host so it can correctly interact with the PMIx server.
+Advice to PMIx server hosts 4 Host environments are required to execute this operation prior to starting the client process.
+5 6 7 8 The PMIx client needs some setup information so it can properly connect back to the server.
+This function will set appropriate environmental variables for this purpose, and will also provide any environmental variables that were specified in the launch command (e.g., via PMIx_Spawn ) plus other values (e.g., variables required to properly initialize the client's fabric library).

-21 11.1.8 PMIx\server\dmodex\request
+9 11.1.8 PMIx\server\dmodex\request